petsc/petsc/doc/manual/dt.rst

     \int_\Omega P(x) dx = 1.

-where :math:`Omega` is the domain for :math:`x`.
-In plain language, this means that something must happen in our domain.
-It also requires that the PDF must have units which are the inverse of the volume form :math:`dx`, meaning that it is homogeneous of order :math:`d` under scaling
+where :math:\Omega is the domain for :math:`x`.
+This requires that the PDF must have units which are the inverse of the volume form :math:`dx`, meaning that it is homogeneous of order :math:`d` under scaling

 .. math::